MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel7X-to-79-SAP-HA-APPS.md

 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on pay-as-you-go (PAYG) images.
+# How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on (PAYG) images.

 **Applies to:** :heavy_check_mark: Linux VMs